Cats use whiskers to take in information about their immediate environment—that is the primary purpose of whiskers.

-Whiskers are highly sensitive, filled with sensory nerves that detect not only surfaces, but vibrations (the scientific name for whiskers is vibrassae) and subtle wind currents.
-Whiskers are like sentries sending back a steady stream of data to the cat's brain (Central Command).
+Whiskers are highly sensitive, filled with sensory nerves that detect solid surfaces, vibrations, (the scientific name for whiskers is vibrassae) and subtle wind currents.
+Whiskers are like sentries, sending back a steady stream of data to the cat's brain (Central Command).

 Since cats' facial whiskers, on average, extend out to about the width of their bodies, cats use them to gauge whether they can fit through a narrow passage.

-The eyebrow whiskers protect cats' eyes by triggering a blinking response when debris gets too close to the eyes.
+The eyebrow whiskers protect cats' eyes by triggering a blinking response when debris touches them.
 They serve the same function when cats walk through thick brush.